samuelsayag/learn-vi-m-/README.md

 #### Deleting

+Deleting some text will additionally put in in a buffer (see also below "yank").
+The text may be placed elsewhere with the `p` command.

 * `x` will delete a single character
 * `dw` will delete a word (`de` to retain space between words, `dE` to do the same but including punctuation.
 * `db` will delete the preceding word.